NutekSecurity/Democratic-Github/README.md

 Windows, macOS, Linux, Android, iOS, Xcode extension, Visual Studio extension, Zed extension, VS Code/VS Codium extension, and (web app?) are available for Hash Smoke or you can use it from familiar console.

+## Testing (developer feature)

+You can create tests visible only to you, or specific users, and run them assuring your goals are met.
+Or use Hash Smoke Docker testing environment, and run tests in it.